gatling/gatling/src/docs/content/reference/current/grpc/methods/index.md

 The typical lifecycle of a server stream consists of:

-- Opening the stream with the `start` method
 - Sending a single message with the `send` method (this will also half-close the stream, signaling that the client will not send any more messages)
 - Waiting until the stream gets closed by the server with the `awaitStreamEnd` method